-U.S. Customs and Border Protection (CBP) require notification of all self-propelled vehicles being permanently exported from the United States.
-You must provide CBP with your vehicle title documents, registration and sales receipts.
+U.S. Census and U.S. Customs and Border Protection (CBP) require notification a minimum of 72 hours notice prior to export of all self-propelled vehicles being permanently exported from the United States.

 CBP recommends that you contact the customs office where you plan to cross, directly, to verify the documentation required and their hours of operation.

 Select a state or province, then choose the border crossing through which you will be importing your vehicle, to view contact information for the U.S. Customs office.

 For more information, visit U.S. Census and U.S. Customs and Border Protection (CBP).